jevgenik/manuals/source/files/electronics/sensors/gps.rst

 .. tip::
-   To obtain orthometric height (height above mean sea level) from the GPS altitude, you need to subtract the geoid height from the GPS altitude. orthometric height = GPS altitude - geoid height
+   To obtain orthometric height (height above mean sea level) from the GPS altitude, you need to subtract the geoid height from the GPS altitude. orthometric height = GPS altitude - geoid height.
    So the orthometric height = 545,4 - 46,9 = 498,5 meters above mean sea level

 RTK